 Our Flagship Session is a 2-week program designed for Lumos Alumni that are looking for an extra challenge.
 Flagship offers a more intensive focus on researching, writing, and debating.
 Students are required to be at least a rising eighth-grader, and must have previously attended a 2-week Lumos summer debate program, or have other debate experience.
 Our Accel Session is a 1-week program designed for highly motivated Lumos Alumni who are looking to polish their debate skills over this short 1-week period.
 Accel consists of three days of preparation and two days of debating in the tournament.
-The Accel Session is our most intensive debate offering.
+The Accel Session is our most intensive debate offering. *Must have attended Debate Institute previously or attended multiple debate tournaments.

 13 - 15 Years Old